-AESRD Rocky Mountain House Wildfire Management Area has stated that if local fire departments have an interest in joint exercises, they would welcome the opportunity.
-These exercises should emphasize mutual aid scenarios.
-Exercises could be coordinated with a hazard reduction.
+Agriculture and Forestry Rocky Mountain House Wildfire Management Area have stated that if any of the local fire departments have any interest joint exercises they would welcome the opportunity.
+These exercises should emphasize scenarios of mutual aid, grass fires.
+This could be coordinated with a hazard reduction burn of grass fires.
 Having multiple agencies participate in these training exercises will benefit all parties by illustrating key differences in strategies, tactics, and equipment.